Former police officer found guilty of murder in killing of next-door neighbor

 “He didn’t want Javon hurt,” Burnham said.
 “He didn’t want Javon to leave.
 He wanted Javon dead.”

-Hetle testified the neighborhood spat had spiraled out of control in the months before the slaying and he believed Prather wanted to hurt him.
-Hetle told the jury Prather threatened him on numerous occasions, including once when he had a knife, and had stalked him as he walked his dog.
+Hetle testified that the neighborhood spat had spiraled out of control in the months before the slaying and that he believed Prather wanted to hurt him.
+Hetle told the jury that Prather threatened him on numerous occasions, including once when he had a knife, and had stalked him as he walked his dog.

 “It was this look of pure rage,” Hetle said of Prather’s face before he opened fire.
 “His eyes were wide and bloodshot.”